Skip to content

 • A feedback that reduces an initial warming is a ‘negative feedback’.

-• Because Earth’s systems are linked, a positive feedback on one, such as declining sea ice, leads to a cascading series of positive feedbacks.
-The following section describes how this leads to a reduced albedo effect, while an increasing number and intensity of raging wildfires trigger compounds this and other positive feedbacks.
+• Because Earth’s systems are linked, a positive feedback from one, such as declining sea ice, leads to a cascading series of positive feedbacks.
+The following section describes how this leads to a reduced albedo effect, keeping more heat in the atmosphere, while an increasing number and intensity of raging wildfires compounds this leading to other positive feedbacks across the planet (Fig. 4).

 Home > Climate wiki > Effects > Feedback effects